CrypticSignal/video-quality-metrics/README.md

   -iv INPUT_VIDEO, --input-video INPUT_VIDEO
                         Input video.
 Can be a relative or absolute path, or an URL.
 If the path contains a space, it must be surrounded in double quotes (default: None)
-  -sc, --show-commands  Show the FFmpeg commands that are being run. (default: False) -t SECONDS, --encode-length SECONDS
+  -t SECONDS, --encode-length SECONDS
                         Create a lossless version of the original video that is just the first x seconds of the video.
 This cut version of the original video is what will be transcoded and used as the reference video.
 You cannot use this option in conjunction with the -i or -cl arguments (default: None)